gabors-data-analysis/da-coding-rstats/README.md

   - Winston Chang: [R Graphics Cookbook](https://r-graphics.org/)
   - Andrew Heiss: [Data Visualization with R ](https://datavizs21.classes.andrewheiss.com)

+and many others, listed in the lecture's readme.

 ## How to use

-This course material may be used as a basis for course on learning coding with R for the purpose of analyzing data.
-It is developed to be taught simultaneously with the textbook, but may be used independently.
+This course material may be used as a basis for a course on learning coding with R for the purpose of analyzing data.
+It is developed to be taught simultaneously with the textbook but may be used independently.
 It is rather comprehensive and thus, may be used without any textbook to prepare.

 We have not invented the coding wheel.
-Instead tried to adopt best practices and combine it with real life case studies from the textbook.
+Instead tried to adopt best practices and combine them with real-life case studies from the textbook.

 There are no slides, but codes are commented heavily thus it should be easy to follow.
-In some cases it is beneficial to read the related case-study and/or the chapter to fully appreciate the codes and comments, but not necessary.
+In some cases, it is beneficial to read the related case study and/or the chapter to fully appreciate the codes and comments, but not necessary.

-Within each lecture there is an estimated time that the lecture would need with suggestions on how to shorten the lecture if it would be too long.
+Within each lecture, there is an estimated time that the lecture would need with suggestions on how to shorten the lecture if it would be too long.
 The lectures are -- in purpose -- contain more material than what a classical 100-mins class per week for 12 weeks would take.
-It is always easier to cut material than add to it and the taste of each intructor and/or class may differ.
-We highly encourage to use each lecture as a starting point and modify accordingly.
+It is always easier to cut material than add to it and the taste of each instructor and/or class may differ.
+We highly encourage you to use each lecture as a starting point and modify it accordingly.
 Later, we propose an example for this 100-mins class per week for a semester (12 weeks).

 ## Teaching philosophy

-We believe, students will learn using R by writing scripts and solving problems on their own.
+We believe students will learn using R by writing scripts and solving problems on their own.
 We provide and show them good practices on how to carry out such tasks, but extensive usage is needed.

 This is not a hardcore coding course, but a course to supplement data analysis.
 The material focuses on specific issues in this topic and balances between higher levels of coding such as `tidyverse` -- which is more intuitive, easier to learn, but less flexible -- and lower levels in form of basic coding principles -- which allows greater complexity, deeper understanding, but requires much more practice and has a steeper learning curve.

 The material structure reflects these principles.
-The majority of the lectures have pre-written codes which include in-class tasks to practice and face problems along with regular homework.
-This enables the instructor to show a greater variety of codes, good examples for coding, and way more commands and functions than live coding, while providing room for practicing.
+The majority of the lecturers have pre-written codes which include in-class tasks to practice and face problems along with regular homework.
+This enables the instructor to show a greater variety of codes, good examples for coding, and way more commands and functions than live coding while providing room for practicing.
 For this type of lecture, homework is essential, as it helps students to deepen their coding skills.
 There are also few live-coding lectures, which require flexibility and more preparation from the teacher (material provides detailed instructions).
 These lectures are focusing on basic coding principles such as the introduction to coding, functions, loops, conditionals, etc., and show students possible paths to hardcore coding, while showing alternative methods as well.

 It is always a good question if solutions for the tasks or homework should be made available for students.
-We belive show students the in-class solution is beneficial and does not distort motivation as slower learners may want to revise and compare the true solution to their owns.
-Hence, for each lecture we provide the solutions for these tasks.
+We believe show students the in-class solution is beneficial and does not distort motivation as slower learners may want to revise and compare the true solution to their own.
+Hence, for each lecture, we provide the solutions for these tasks.
 However, this is not the case for the homework.
-We found that showing solutions to the students is rather depresses the motivation and creativity, therefore there are no solutions for the homework.
-(It is important that there are (infinitely) many good solution for a HW, thus we usually encourage students to try out different paths as well.)
+We found that showing solutions to the students rather depresses their motivation and creativity, therefore there are no solutions for the homework.
+(It is important that there are (infinitely) many good solutions for an HW, thus we usually encourage students to try out different paths as well.)

 ### Lectures, learning outcomes, and case-studies

-The following table shows a brief summary about the lectures: what is the type of the lecture, what is the expected learning outcome and how it relates to the textbook's case studies and datasets.
+The following table shows a brief summary of the lectures: what is the type of the lecture, what is the expected learning outcome, and how it relates to the textbook's case studies and datasets.

 | Lecture  | Lecture Type | Learning outcomes | Case-study | Dataset |
 | -------  | -------------| ----------------- | ---------- | ------- |